tomazgda/churn_predictions/README.md

 ## Todo
 - [X] Seperate scores script from model building
 - [ ] Remake the process chart to reflect: run-once -> build model & produce report, run-again -> log predictions
+- [ ] Flush out the report
+- [ ] Get score.py to produce scores for all data under a new dir 'scoring_data' with corresponding file names
+- [ ] Improve on parameter and feature selection
+- [ ] Add some charts